LiquidX-Studio/How-we-code/EngineeringHandbook.md

 Before the coding starts for a new product or feature, do the following:
 1. Read the product requirements file and review the UI changes (if any)
 2. Read and review the developer design document [design doc template](https://docs.google.com/document/d/1SV8qV3bE6zBeEbqtZ22irpXrOC6RLqWXy58AASRK9VY/edit?usp=sharing)
-3. Create appropriate tracking work items on the task board with the work estimates
+3. Create tracking work item on the task board

 # 1. Single source of truth
 We follow the Trunk-Based development model for version control and have a single source of truth for all software components and modules.